tatsujb/installFAFscript/README.md

 at a certain point steam starts up and you'll need to enter Steam Guard.

 1. right click on "Supreme Commander - Forged Alliance" in your games Library" -> "SET LAUCNH OPTIONS..." and enter the contents of "the contents of this file are to be pasted in the forged alliance properties launch options" situated in your home folder, just in case, here they are : `PROTON_NO_ESYNC=1, PROTON_DUMP_DEBUG_COMMANDS=1, PROTON_USE_GALLIUM_NINE=1, PROTON_GALLIUM_NINE_MODULEPATH="/usr/lib/i386-linux-gnu/d3d/d3dadapter9.so.1:/usr/lib/x86_64-linux-gnu/d3d/d3dadapter9.so.1" %command%`
-2. go into "Steam" -> "Setting" -> "Steam Play" -> "Enable Steam Play for all other titles" (Gallium-nine should be the proton version)
+2. go into "Steam" -> "Setting" -> "Steam Play" -> "Enable Steam Play for all other titles" (Gallium-nine should already be preselected in th edrop-down.)

 it will ask to restart.

-when steam starts don't login just close both windows login windows, this will execute the rest of the script.
+when steam starts don't login just close both login windows, this will all the rest of the script to continue.

 ### 5th